damerell/crawl/crawl-ref/docs/crawl_manual.rst

   ice, earth and death magic without too many difficulties.

 Vampires
   Vampires are another form of undead, but with a peculiarity: by consuming fresh blood, they may become alive.
 A bloodless Vampire has all the traits of an undead, but cannot regain lost physical attributes or regenerate from wounds over time - in particular, magical items or spells which increase the rate of regeneration will not work (though divine ones will).
 On the other hand, a Vampire full with blood will regenerate very quickly, but lose all undead powers.
 Vampires can never starve.
 They can drink from fresh corpses with the 'e' command, or can bottle blood for later use with 'c'.
 Upon growing, they learn to transform into quick bats.
 Unlike other undead species, they may be mutated normally at all times.
+They advance in levels quite slowly.

 Draconians
 ========================================